Margherita Sarrocchi: Relationship with Galileo

 Sarrocchi was concerned with the opinions of Galileo on the structure of The Scanderbeide.
 She knew that there would be many who criticized her work, so she sought the feedback of various intellectuals about The Scanderbeide.
 She wrote to Galileo and sent him numerous copies of The Scanderbeide until she would receive a copy with no annotations or suggestions.
 She even stated in one letter to Galileo that, "[she] will accept every criticism you make as a sign of your great kindness and great affection".
-She strived to make the style more “Tuscan.”
+She strived to make the style more "Tuscan."
 Together, they wrote to each other to enhance their works.
 Sarrocchi was looking for ways to enhance The Scanderbeide, while Galileo was looking for support for his accomplishments in order to gain additional connections.
 He sent Sarrocchi copies of Discourse on Floating Bodies (1612) and Letters on Sunspots for her input.
 Through her correspondence with Galileo, much is revealed about The Scanderbeide, such as its composition, linguistic characteristics, and writing style.
 Because Sarrocchi was an educated woman of the time, she sought support from Galileo, and in return, she supported Galileo's astronomical research.

-With Galileo's helping writing The Scanderbeide, she offered him a spot in her book.
-She would use names of his ancestors and even his own name as characters in the poem.
+With Galileo's help in writing The Scanderbeide, she offered him a spot in her book.
+She would use the names of his ancestors and even his own name as characters in the poem.
 However, his name was never edited into The Scanderbeide.

 Sarrocchi was a member of the Roman academies of the Umoristi and Ordinati and of the Accademia degli Oziosi in Naples.

 Although Sarrocchi and Galileo mainly wrote to one another about The Scanderbeide and possible edits the author should make to her poem, they also wrote about Galileo and his discoveries.
 Sarrocchi promised to defend him and his findings in return for his advice on her writing.
 However, after 1613, their letters stopped and there is no further evidence of their correspondence.

+Sarrocchi ended up in Galileo's widespread group of friends due to their correspondence over their scientific and literary works.
+Galileo intended Sarrocci to be a liaison in his Copernican overtaking of Rome.
+However, Sarrochi was orthodox, and Galileo's intense Copernican views dissuaded her.
+The changes in her views of Galileo foiled his plans to use Sarrochi as a way to infiltrate Rome.